-They are not due to a “heart attack” and in children with healthy hearts, they do not cause sudden death.
+They are not due to a “heart attack,” In children with healthy hearts, they do not cause sudden death.

-However, if they occur very often or over long periods of time (hours or days), then they can cause difficulties with the pumping action of the heart and pose a lot of risk if not treated in time.
+However, if they occur very often or over long periods (hours or days), then they can cause difficulties with the pumping action of the heart and pose much risk if not treated in time.

 There are many additional subtypes of supraventricular tachycardia:

-- Atrial flutter : the impulse travels around the atria in a circular pattern causing the heart to beat faster than normal.
+- Atrial flutter: the impulse travels around the atria in a circular pattern causing the heart to beat faster.

-- Atrial tachycardia: The impulse begins in a small area of abnormal tissue within the atria and causes the heart to beat faster than normal.
+- Atrial tachycardia: The impulse begins in a small area of abnormal tissue within the atria and causes the heart to beat faster.

 - Junctional tachycardia: The abnormal impulse starts from the atrioventricular node between the atria and the ventricles.
 This type is more common after heart surgery.

-There are certain symptoms that are commonly experienced in these types and they are:
+There are specific symptoms that are commonly experienced in these types, and they are:

 - Dizziness or lightheadedness